About SPE

 Organizational Chart

-Led by the Interim Dean and Interim Associate Dean, SPE’s senior administrative officers create a vision and direction for the School.
+Led by the Dean and Associate Deans, SPE’s senior administrative officers create a vision and direction for the School.

 Administration & Governance

 The Supervisory Committee and the Management Committee oversee the school affairs and academic integrity.
-The Interim Dean and Interim Associate Dean and the senior leadership team ensure the transparency and accountability of the school administration.
+The Dean, Associate Deans and the senior leadership team ensure the transparency and accountability of the school administration.

 Senior Administration